-In 1990, she started catering meals to her brother's daycare business.
+In 1990, she started catering meals for her brother's daycare business from the restaurant.
 Other schools soon expressed interest in her food, leading to the formation of CKC Good Food®.
-By 2002, Close had closed the restaurant and was expanding CKC.
-Her passion for 'good food' meant the company devoted itself to creating food that was both delicious and nutritious for kids.
+It grew quickly based on Nancy's passion for creating food that was both delicious and nutritious.
 CKC is now one of the leading school catering companies in the nation.

 Andrew brings vast industry experience and a client-centered approach to his responsibilities with NutriStudents K-12.
 Always seeking to simplify tasks for clients, he is currently developing a complex new tool to automate menu selection and purchasing for our clients.
 He's also the creator of our proprietary Commodity Forecasting Tool and other analytical tools that support our value to clients.
 He has worked in foodservice since 2011 as a prep cook, kitchen manager and portion coordinator.
 Andrew is ServSafe certified, and has studied accounting, business management and music education.

-With experience in both school food service and mainline food distribution, Jeanne provides valuable school nutrition expertise to the NutriStudents K-12 team and our clients.
-She was previously the Director of Food Service for the School District of Superior for 16 years, overseeing an annual budget of nearly $3 million, and the service of 6,500 breakfasts, lunches and after-school dinners daily.
+With experience in both school foodservice and mainline food distribution, Jeanne provides valuable school nutrition expertise to the NutriStudents K-12 team and our clients.
+She serves as our Registered Dietitian, analyzing menus and recipes for nutritional content and compliance with federal guidelines.
+She was previously the director of foodservice for the Superior, Wisconsin, school district for 16 years, overseeing an annual budget of nearly $3 million, and the service of 6,500 breakfasts, lunches and after-school dinners daily.
 Prior to Superior, she worked in sales/marketing for food distribution company Upper Lakes Foods for 13 years.
-A certified School Nutrition Specialist, she is a past President of the Wisconsin School Nutrition Association.
+She is a past president of the Wisconsin School Nutrition Association.